-Today’s college students study from PowerPoint slides, groove to the hip-hop of Kendrick Lamar and Drake, and are blissfully ignorant of what a dial-up internet connection is.
-Things change; but unfortunately certain things stay the same.
+College Students and addiction is already a national problem.
+Now, today’s college students study from PowerPoint slides, groove to the hip-hop of Kendrick Lamar and Drake, and are blissfully ignorant of what a dial-up internet connection is.
+Things change, but unfortunately, certain things stay the same.
 As a society, we haven’t gotten past the nagging problem of college students engaging heavily in drugs and alcohol.

 Quick Guide to the Numbers

-Before going further, let’s have a quick reference to some of the key numbers.
-These statistics come from the most prominent report in the field, Monitoring the Future National Survey Results on Drug Use, 1975-2017.
-Numbers are for 2017.
+Before going further, let’s have a quick reference to some of the key numbers related to College Students and addiction.
+These statistics come from the most prominent report in the field, Monitoring the Future National Survey Results on Drug Use, 1975-20177.

 Percentage of students who used the following substances within the last thirty days: